plone/training/extending.rst

 .. only:: not presentation

     * You can create extensions with new types of objects to add to your Plone site.
-Usually these are content types.
+Usually these are contenttypes.
     * You can create an extension that changes or extends functionality.
-For example to change the way Plone displays search results, or to make pictures search-able by adding a converter from jpg to text.
+For example to change the way Plone displays search results, or to make pictures searchable by adding a converter from jpg to text.

 skin_folders